-The GATS agreement was negotiated in the Uruguay Round (1986-1994) and has to be applied by all the WTO members (149 in November 2005) since it came into force in 1995.
+The GATS agreement was negotiated in the Uruguay Round (1986-1994) and has to be applied by all the WTO members since it came into force in 1995.
 GATS is covered by the WTO's decision-making and dispute settlement structures.
 Since 2000, negotiations have taken place for sharpening some GATS rules and to improve market access for many service sectors.